szweibel/workshops/how-to-use-dhrift.md

 Each workshop typically ends with a Theory to Practice section, which provides an opportunity to apply what you have learned in the workshop to a real-world scenario.
 This section may include case studies, projects, or reflection exercises.

+TODO: image of Theory to Practice section

 ## Pedagogical Philosophy

+### Overview

+DHRIFT is designed with a learner-focused pedagogical philosophy that emphasizes accessibility, interactivity, and engagement.
+The platform is built to be inclusive and welcoming to learners of all backgrounds and skill levels, from beginners to experts.

+DHRIFT has been developed in conversation with an extensive community of DH graduate students, faculty, administrators, librarians, curators, and independent scholars, and our advisory board is drawn from a cross section of DH practitioners at institutional types such as community colleges, liberal arts colleges, regional colleges, and Historically Black Colleges and Universities (HBCUs).

+### Workshops

+Our curricula reflect the pedagogical values of humanities instruction, drawing from years of feedback and iteration.
+Both textual and visual in design, workshops accommodate different learning styles and are written with remote, in-person, and self-instruction modalities in mind.
+By embedding a technical interface in the curricula, DHRIFT streamlines the learning environment for both instructors and learners and reduces confusion caused by context switching.
+DHRIFT workshops emphasize practical coding through a humanities lens, providing learners tools to extend their skills into new domains relevant to their research.

+DHRIFT workshops are also designed to be accessible to learners with disabilities.
+The platform is built with accessibility in mind, following best practices for web accessibility and usability.
+DHRIFT workshops are designed to be screen reader-friendly, keyboard navigable, and color contrast compliant.